ericdoi/ericdoi.github.io/_posts/2020-10-03-book-notes-earn-wyrw.markdown

 I knew immediately what I wanted to choose here.
 As an engineer interested in management, my success depends on reading a wide range of both books and technical papers, and lately I've been feeling behind on this.
 I resolved to read more.

-Since I recently read Atomic Habits (I'd like to write about it later), it's still fresh in my mind that if I want this to reach such a goal, I need a solid habit to get me there.
+I've been participating in a book club at work and it has been a great help in motivating me to read and establishing a cadence.
+We just recently read Atomic Habits (I'd like to write about it later), which really drove home the importance of having great habits (with concrete outcomes) to reach our goals.
 So I scheduled these in my calendar:

 * Read 1 blog post per week
     * By every Saturday, I will read a blog post and log it with summary